haidarali0/Trading-Signal-Server/README.md

-# Trading View Server
+# Trading Signal Server

-A Python-based trading analysis system that uses LLM for market regime detection and sends signals via Telegram.
+A Python-based trading signal system that uses LLM-driven market analysis and sends alerts via Telegram.

+This project is built to:
+- connect directly to Telegram for automated signal delivery,
+- fetch free technical indicators from market data APIs,
+- support OpenRouter so you can choose any available LLM model easily,
+- analyze multiple symbols with flexible timeframe and indicator settings,
+- output charts and signal summaries for each analysis run,
+- provide backtesting capabilities with token usage and cost tracking,
+- run in dry-run mode when you want to test without sending Telegram messages.

 ## Setup